mkubasz/cv/README.md

   - Responsible for the infrastructure.
   - Planning and run workshops for Architecture.
-  - Responsible for the managing content and orchiestration **_Technologies used:_** Node, Terraform, Python (FastAPI, Celery), Pandas, Terragrunt, BigData, Streaming, Akamai, FinOps, AWS, GCP, K8S
+  - Responsible for the managing content and orchiestration **_Technologies used:_** Node, Terraform, Python (FastAPI, Celery), Pandas, Terragrunt, BigData, Streaming, Spark, Dbt, Akamai, FinOps, AWS, GCP, K8S
 <br><br>